 Medical Support for Martin Pec

 Martin Pec (far left) and his family in front of their house

 Martin Pec is a q’eqchi’ community leader.
 In the middle of the night of August 9, 2011, dozens of heavily armed masked men attacked the community Parana.
 They burned down homes, clothes and harvested corn.
 Three community members were shot, including an 8 year old girl.
 Pec was shot in the stomach and brought to an intensive care hospital unit.
 Instead of being given quality care, he was arrested on false charges while in his hospital bed and transferred to jail.
 Pressure from Guatemalan activists and international solidarity groups like the GSP led to his release from jail weeks later.
-However, four years later Pec has little energy, needs to use a colostomy bag and is still trying to access a doctor.
-Please monitor our website for updates.
+However, six years later Pec has little energy, needs to use a colostomy bag and is still trying to access a doctor.

 Close the SOA!

 From November 10-12, 2017, the GSP will join torture survivors, union workers, religious communities, musicians, puppetistas, students, migrants, veterans and thousands of activists to oppose violence and militarization and celebrate resistance.
 As we call attention to the militarization of the border and Latin America, we also call for an end to state-sponsored terrorism and violence against our communities inside the United States.
 Similarly, the mobilization at the border in Nogales is one more way to fight for the closure of the School of the Americas/WHINSEC and put an end to U.S. intervention in Latin America.